appeler/naampy/docs/examples/usage_examples.md

 deployment supplies the checkpoint itself.
 Standard Hugging Face authentication, including `HF_TOKEN`, works automatically for Hub downloads.

+These runtime probabilities are raw and uncalibrated.
+The calibration parameters in the developmental evaluation report are used only by the offline evaluation tool; the current runtime does not load or apply that JSON.
+A separately trained checkpoint can be served as calibrated only when its accompanying training JSON is also loaded and its scale and intercept are applied to the raw model logits.

 ## State and year filters

 ```python